Reasons to consider donor eggs:

 - You have a genetic disorder which could be passed on to your children

-What’s involved in egg donation?
+What’s involved in using donor eggs?

-Egg donation involves receiving eggs from another person who has undergone IVF.
+Using donor eggs involves receiving eggs from another person who has undergone IVF.

 The eggs are fertilised either with sperm from your partner or donor sperm.
 Your womb lining is thickened with hormone medication, and your cycle is synchronised with that of the egg donor.
 This prepares your womb to receive the embryos.